 02 of 07

-This recipe harkens back to the frontier days when trail cooks used whatever they could shoot, trap, or capture to feed their hungry cowboys.
-Meats such as bison, venison, rabbit, and rattlesnake regularly made it into the pot.
-Buffalo earns acclaim today as a lower-fat alternative to beef.
+This recipe dates back to the frontier days when trail cooks used whatever they could shoot, trap, or capture to feed their hungry cowboys.
+Buffalo earns acclaim today as a tastier and lower-fat alternative to beef, and this tasty dish is here to prove it.
+Although many think beans don't belong in a chili, this recipe uses them.
+You can skip them if you don't want them or have legume sensitivities.

 03 of 07

 This recipe tweaks the standard meat-to-beans ratio, with 5 pounds of ground beef and only one small can of pinto beans.
-The result balances the meat-only credo with a "blink and you might miss it" hint of earthy bean flavor and underlying creaminess.
+The result isn't meat-only but with so few beans there's just a pleasant "blink and you might miss it" hint of earthy flavor.

 04 of 07